 Assessing company's governance practices is an integral part of the Management Company proprietary ESG Scoring methodology (see the answer to question "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?").
 Governance criteria (essentially located in the pillars Shareholders and Civil society) account for 30% to 40% of the ESG score, depending on a company's sector.
-Where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, the ESG score from a single external data provider also considers governance practices.
+Where the proprietary ESG scoring is not available, the ESG score from a single external data provider also considers governance practices.